Faux16/crml/wiki/Guides/OSCAL.md

 This project ships with a built-in (and intentionally expanding) endpoint list in `crml_lang/src/crml_lang/oscal/api-endpoints.yaml`.

 You can extend or override endpoints in your environment by providing additional endpoint YAML files via the `CRML_OSCAL_ENDPOINTS_PATH` environment variable (path-separated).
-Endpoints are merged by `id` and later files override earlier ones.
+Endpoints are merged by `catalog_id` and later files override earlier ones.

 This is the supported way to: